If you had met me few years ago and then see how I am now you wouldn’t recognize me. My name is Raj Kumar and I am from Madhya Pradesh.

 I had given up all hope!
 Several times I tried to commit suicide, but I was unsuccessful.
 I didn’t have a clue about anything in life: who God was, why I was alive, or for what purpose I was created.
 All I knew was that I needed drugs to keep me going, and I was willing to even steal for them.
 I lived on the streets and I couldn’t see any future for me.
 I began to hate even living!

 During those years in Delhi I went from one shelter to another, getting food and clothing for free.
 I try to get into a rehab centre, but didn’t have any money to pay for it.
-Finally a friend advised me to go to Asha Bhawan, a drug rehabilitation program free of cost.
+Finally a friend advised me to go to Asha Bhawan, a residential program free of cost.
 Reluctantly I agreed to go and somehow, in my muddled state, found the place.

 My first month at Asha Bhawan was not easy.
 Drugs or substitutes are not used, which is good and beneficial but difficult.
 I found that with the help of God and the encouragement of the leaders and other men in the program, I was soon living a drug-free life!
 After a couple of months, I realized that my character was changing.
 I was not as aggressive as before and becoming more gentle with those who were around me.
 The emptiness in my life was fading away, I had peace in my heart and for the first time ever I was beginning to enjoy the life.